txt.lurk.org

 environment, <em>and</em> maintaining that environment.
 On the one

-hand, we want to give to many the possibility to join post.lurk.org and
+hand, we want to give to many the possibility to join post.lurk.org

-can, and, honestly, want to do.</p>
+so much we can, and, honestly, want to do.</p>

 <p><img src="iFfov8BmSq21IIPSNJtDFg.webp" /></p>